 Borage plants are an excellent source of calcium and potassium, so be sure and compost your spent plants.

 Borage handles full to partial sun and is pretty tolerant of a range of soils, poor to rich, dry to moist.
 Sow directly in the garden in early spring, or plant in fall and they will germinate when the soil warms again in spring.
 You will likely never have to purchase them again.

 This bright sky blue and lavender flower is hard to ignore for its airy beauty.

-You can plant it now and still have a harvest of flowers for placing in ice cubes for a late summer iced mint tea.
+You can plant it once the frost is past and still have a harvest of flowers for placing in ice cubes for a late summer iced mint tea.
 Just thinking of a tall glass of fresh, garden-picked mint tea on ice makes me feel like sitting down with a good book under the shady arbor.
-Summer is here!